Svalbard in a nutshell

 After breakfast, walk around Pyramiden.
 The ambiance of this ghost settlement makes an unusual and strong impression on any experienced traveller.
 This community was founded by Sweden in the beginning of the 20th century and sold to the Soviet Union in 1927.
 The speculations around its importance during the Cold War are many.
 One thing is certain; this was an Arctic out-post, but also an Arctic Paradise for those who lived and worked there in the Communist spirit.
 The town was a showcase to the West exhibiting to the world the excellence of communism.
 The atmosphere is still there!
 In the end of the nineties, Pyramiden was closed and has since then remained abandoned with all its infrastructure in place, ‘’conserved’’.
 All the buildings are in a good state and the settlement seems inhabited, but the silence reigns over Pyramiden, there is no living soul around… Lunch in Pyramiden.

 We leave this ghost place and driving through valleys to the great Nordenskjøld glacier and endless Lomonosov plain.
 Just take a look around and find yourself in the ice kingdom…… It will take your breath away!
 Now the time to go back to civilization.
-In the evening arrival in Longyearbyen, check-in at the guesthouse Russki Dom.
+In the evening arrival in Longyearbyen, check-in at the guesthouse Russki Dom (3-4 persons in a room).
 Farewell dinner in the stylish restaurant “KROA - Ón the edge of the world’’.

 Snowmobiling 2 pers/machine, 120 – 160 km, 4-6 hrs